So you’ve decided to reimburse your employees for driving their personal vehicles for work. Problem solved, right? Not so fast.

 Meeting the needs of mobile workers goes far beyond reimbursing for gas and tolls.
 Employees who drive for work incur both fixed costs, such as the price of car insurance premiums, license fees, and taxes, as well as variable costs, like fuel, maintenance, and tire wear.

 These expenses differ from employee to employee, state to state, and trip to trip.
-We can probably all agree that it is only fair to reimburse mobile workers for these expenses, but only FAVR programs that track these costs and their fluctuations in real-time can provide truly accurate payments.
+We can probably all agree that it is only fair to reimburse mobile workers for these expenses.
+Only FAVR programs that track these costs and their fluctuations in real-time can provide truly accurate payments.

 Despite this, inaccurate reimbursement programs abound.
 Even worse, many have taken hold as common practice.